Physics177-2022/final/README.md

 If there's something that you're interested in but you're not sure if it's an appropriate topic, please do ask for feedback in the Slack.

-### Submitting the midterm
+### Submitting the final

 To submit the final assignment, fill in the Jupyter notebook here and upload it to your GitHub repository as usual.
-Even though this assignment is mostly text, we'll use a Jupyter notebook so that you can format equations and write some code if you would like.